Application deadline: March 31, 2026, at 11:59 p.m. (PDT)

 To be eligible, journals must meet the following criteria:

-- At least one third (⅓) of the journal’s editorial committee must be made up of researchers affiliated with a Canadian post-secondary educational institution and/or the journal must be owned by a Canadian not-for-profit organization.
+- At least one third (⅓) of the journal’s main editorial team must be made up of researchers affiliated with a Canadian post-secondary educational institution*, and/or the journal must be owned by a Canadian not-for-profit organization.

 - The journal must publish at least six original peer reviewed articles per year.